kalchakra13/DrugGPT/README.md

 ## Evaluation
 ### Prerequisites:
-Hugging Face API for running inference with DrugGPT, which is built upon the [LLaMA](https://huggingface.co/docs/transformers/model_doc/llama2) model.
+Hugging Face API for running inference with DrugGPT, which is built upon the [LLaMA](https://huggingface.co/docs/transformers/model_doc/llama2) architecture.
 Please refer to [Hugging Face API](https://huggingface.co/docs/api-inference/quicktour) for more details.
 OpenAI key if you plan to use the latest GPT models for conversational generation.
 Please refer to the [OpenAI API](https://openai.com/blog/openai-api).
 For one-shot generation, we recommend set use_open_ai to false as OpenAI is not a necceary component for DrugGPT.
 The LLaMA implementation can be accessed in the [LLaMA GitHub repo](https://github.com/facebookresearch/llama), however, it might be computational expensive to run the inference.
 If you decide to use the llama inference api, here is the [link](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) to require access, in addition to the Hugging Face API key.